 Here, though, not paying your balance will likely earn you a frozen account and a call from customer service.

 Other Unique Features

-The Premier Rewards Gold Card from American Express comes with a slew of benefits!
+This card with a slew of benefits!
 Sometimes it can be hard to keep up with them, so here’s a condensed list you can reference if necessary.